 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

 What's summer without the beautiful seasonal fruits that are so plentiful this time of year?
-And to me, all the delicious stone fruits that are now in season — peaches, nectarines, cherries, plums, apricots, and mangoes — are the best part of this time of year!
+And to me, all the delicious stone fruits that are now in season -- peaches, nectarines, cherries, plums, apricots, and mangoes -- are the best part of this time of year!
 That's why I love this stone fruit salad!
-It features all those delicious ripe stone fruits, plus fresh mint, creamy goat cheese, toasted almonds, and a delicious honey-lemon vinaigrette.
+It features all those delicious ripe stone fruits, plus fresh mint, creamy goat cheese, and toasted almonds.
 It's so easy to put together, and it's great on its own or as an appetizer or snack any time of day!

 - vegetable oil - just a bit of vegetable oil helps to bring the vinaigrette together.

-- lemon juice - we'll use some fresh squeezed lemon juice to brighten up the vinaigrette and add the perfect amount of tartness to this stone fruit salad.
+- lemon juice - we'll use some fresh squeezed lemon juice to brighten up the vinaigrette and add the perfect amount of tartness to this salad.

-- honey - I love how a little honey makes this stone fruit salad really balanced!
+- honey - I love how a little honey makes this peach fruit salad really balanced!

 - fresh mint - adds to the fresh flavor in the vinaigrette.

 - goat cheese - you can also use feta or brie -- whatever works best for your preference!

 - raw almonds - I greatly prefer to toast the almonds myself whenever I use toasted almonds in a recipe -- it is so easy and adds so much more flavor!
 I've included instructions below on how to do it, but feel free also to just buy some roasted almonds and toss them in!

 This super easy stone fruit salad couldn't be simpler to make!
 Other than the knife and cutting board you'll need to cut your fruit, and a whisk and bowl to whip up the honey-lemon vinaigrette, you don't need any particular tools!